Children Are Priceless Passengers (CAPP)

 There is a $35.00 administrative class fee for the class.
 Monies collected from the class are placed in a designated account established at each agency location for the sole purpose of purchasing future child safety seats and administrative expenses.
 The funding received from the class fees will assist the agency in eventually becoming and maintaining a self-sustaining program.

-Child safety seats are provided as part of the class fee to those individuals who don’t currently have a seat or one that is outdated (expiration date), recalled by the manufacturer, involved in a collision, unknown prior history or with inadequate and/or missing parts.
+Child safety seats are provided as part of the class fee to those individuals who don’t currently have a seat or have one that is outdated (expiration date), recalled by the manufacturer, involved in a collision, unknown prior history, or with inadequate and/or missing parts.
 Upon completion of the class, participants are provided a certificate of completion which can be shown to the participating adjudicating court and their citation will be dismissed.

-The GOHS partners with agencies for development and administration of the program including providing child safety seats, videos, materials and supplies for the class.
+The GOHS partners with agencies for development and administration of the program including providing child safety seats, videos, materials, and supplies for the class.
 GOHS provides funding for instructors.
-Each participating agency provides a site phone contact person, classroom, audio/video equipment and secured storage for the seats.
+Each participating agency provides a site phone contact person, classroom, audio/video equipment, and secured storage for the seats.

 For more information, please contact the Governor’s Office of Highway Safety at 602-255-3216.